Webpack Chunk Generation Lifecycle Explained

 };

-Chunk Graph Behavior Chunk nodes are serialized into file assets.
-Module IDs are replaced with numeric hashes.
+Chunk graph behavior Chunk nodes are serialized into file assets.
+Module IDs are replaced with deterministic hashes.
 Cross-chunk dependencies are resolved via __webpack_require__ or dynamic import() stubs.

 Phase 4: Runtime Injection & Chunk Loading Strategy